Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Result Analysis

 \subsubsection{Validity of overall evaluation using LLMs.}

-Table~9 reports the Spearman correlation \(r\) and Kendall correlation \(\tau_b\) between human evaluation scores and a range of CRS evaluation metrics.
-CoRE (Avg. \{GPT, LLaMa, GLM\}) represents the average score across 12 factors obtained by using GPT-4o-mini, LLaMa-3-8B, GLM-4-Air as the evaluator respectively; and CoRE (Multi-Agent) represents the final score obtained using the multi-agent debate approach.
-CoRE (Avg.
-GPT) achieves \(r=0.691\) and \(\tau_b=0.528\), substantially outperforming Recall@1 (\(r=0.140\), \(\tau_b=0.127\)), Recall@5 (\(r=0.107\), \(\tau_b=0.091\)) and Recall@10 (\(r=0.079\), \(\tau_b=0.068\)).
-CoRE (Avg.
-LLaMa) and CoRE (Avg.
-GLM) yield \(r=0.679\), \(\tau_b=0.515\) and \(r=0.671\), \(\tau_b=0.516\) respectively, indicating that the choice of underlying LLM has a modest impact on alignment with human judgments.
-Persuasiveness correlates only weakly with human scores (\(r=0.281\), \(\tau_b=0.269\)), confirming the limitations of single‑perspective heuristics.
+Table~\ref{tab:agent_align} reports the Spearman correlation $r$ and Kendall correlation $\tau_b$ between human evaluation scores and a range of CRS evaluation metrics.
+CoRE (Avg.~\{GPT, LLaMa, GLM, Ministral, Qwen\}) denotes the average score across twelve evaluation factors obtained using a single large language model as the evaluator, while CoRE (Multi-Agent) corresponds to the final score produced by the multi-agent debate framework.

-The CoRE multi agent approach further improves alignment, reaching \(r=0.718\) and \(\tau_b=0.559\).
-This represents a relative gain of approximately 4 percent in Spearman \(r\) and 6 percent in Kendall \(\tau_b\) compared to CoRE (Avg.
-GPT).
-We argue that the enhanced performance of the multi agent method can be attributed to the multi‑agent debate mechanism’s ability to reconcile divergent judgments from individual roles.
-By aggregating assessments through structured discussion, idiosyncratic biases are suppressed and consensus emerges on aspects of conversational quality that no single model captures perfectly.
-In contrast to Recall and Persuasiveness, which target a narrow rhetorical dimension, CoRE synthesizes twelve fine‑grained factors into a unified score that reflects both dialogue fluency and recommendation task success.
-Consequently, CoRE (Multi‑Agent) offers a robust, interpretable and human‑aligned metric for overall CRS performance.